-We pledge to make our upcoming Music Of The Spheres Tour as sustainable and low-carbon as possible, guided by three key principles:
+We pledge to make our Music Of The Spheres Tour as sustainable and low-carbon as possible, guided by three key principles:

 Reduce our consumption, recycle extensively and cut our CO2 emissions by 50%.

 Support new green technologies and develop new sustainable, super-low carbon touring methods.

 Make the tour as environmentally beneficial as possible by funding a portfolio of nature- and technology-based projects and by drawing down significantly more CO2 than the tour produces.

 We pledge to cut the tour’s direct emissions by more than 50% compared to our previous tour (2016-17), and work with our partners and suppliers to reduce their impacts and emissions as much as possible.

 We’ve teamed up with DHL as the tour’s Official Logistics Partner in order to minimise emissions from freight and transportation.
 As leaders in the field of sustainable transport and logistics, DHL will support the tour by offering solutions to minimise logistics-related emissions and other environmental impacts, from advanced biofuels in the air to electric vehicles on land.